Delta loses $940 million in Q1, but bookings, revenue, surge

 Delta Air Lines lost $940 million in the first quarter yet bookings surged in recent weeks, setting up a breakout summer as Americans try to put the pandemic behind them.

-Shares jumped more than 6% before the opening bell Wednesday on strong revenue numbers.
+Shares jumped 6% before the opening bell Wednesday on strong revenue numbers and pulled other airlines with it.
+Shares of Southwest, United and American all rose more than 4%.

 The Atlanta airline still faces stiff headwinds, including a sharp rise in fuel and labor costs.
 And it is not clear whether spiking inflation will throttle travel spending.

-On Tuesday, the U.S. reported that inflation in the past year rose at its fastest pace in more than four decades.
+On Tuesday, the U.S. reported that inflation in the past year rose at its fastest pace in more than four decades, led by soaring fuel costs, which is the second largest input costs for airlines after labor.

+Delta's jet fuel costs rose 33% from just the last quarter.
+Total adjusted operating expense reached $9 billion in the first three months of the year, up 11% sequentially due to fuel prices and also ramping up operations from the pandemic.

 So far, though, neither inflation, the ongoing pandemic nor Russia's war against Ukraine seem to be having any impact on ticket sales.
 Delta officials say that bookings started to rise in late February and have kept going.